andli/pymkm/README.md

 1. Profit.

 ## 📈 price calculation
 The prices for non-foils are the "trend" prices supplied by Cardmarket.
+I only look at English cards for now.
 Cardmarket does not however supply trend prices for foils, so my algorithm is this:

 _NOTE: This is a rough algorithm, designed to be safe and not to sell aggressively._

-1. Filter out foils, not altered, not signed, minimum Good condition.
+1. Filter out foils, English, not altered, not signed, minimum Good condition.
 1. Set price to lowest + (median - lowest / 4), rounded to closest quarter Euro.
 1. Undercut price in seller's own country by 0.25 if not contradicting 2)
 1. Never go below 0.25 for foils